 Compassion, lifelong learning, and community service are my core values.
 After earning a degree in Nurse Anesthesia, I hope for a lifetime of mentoring, since I have been a tutor and enjoy it very much, and now serve as a preceptor in my unit.
 As I will be one of the few CRNAs in the Tibetan/Nepali community, I look forward to serving as a guide to other minority nurses.
 I intend to share my expertise acquired from XXXX University.
 Since I am fluent in Nepali, Tibetan, and Hindi, I hope to distinguish myself in nursing missionary opportunities to help speakers of these languages.
 I look forward to decades more attending to soldiers' healthcare and their families as a CRNA.
 Nothing excites me more than the prospect of going on to teach future nurse anesthetists; as a result of my devotion to education and professional advancement.

-The determination and perseverance cultivated through years of self-reliance in a new country, helped me to become adaptable, handle stress, pay attention to detail, and remain grounded.
-I am fully confident that I will be able to distinguish myself in your program as a result of hard work, 2 years of experience in the CVICU, and working alongside a CRNA at a plastic surgery center.
-I bring with me a keen sensitivity to social and moral issues, with a holistic approach stemming from a Jesuit education at XXXX University.
-I feel strongly that I am the best fit for the DNAP Program in Nurse Anesthesia at XXXX University since it as a Jesuit university, and I share the values of XXXX University and very much look forward to putting them into practice as a globally inspired CRNA with a great sense of mission and to the underserved.
+The determination and perseverance cultivated through years of self-reliance in a new country helped me become adaptable, handle stress, pay attention to detail, and remain grounded.
+I am confident that I will be able to distinguish myself in your program due to hard work, two years of experience in the CVICU, and working alongside a CRNA at a plastic surgery center.
+I bring a keen sensitivity to social and moral issues, with a holistic approach stemming from a Jesuit education at XXXX University.
+I feel strongly that I am the best fit for the DNAP Program in Nurse Anesthesia at XXXX University since it is a Jesuit university, and I share their values.
+I very much look forward to putting those values into practice as a globally inspired CRNA with a great sense of mission to the underserved.

-I thank you for considering my application to the DNP in Nurse Anesthesia Program at XXXX.
+Thank you for considering my application to the DNP in Nurse Anesthesia Program at XXXX.